top of page

 Beyond The Big Five

-At midday, you'll return to the lodge for a leisurely lunch and some downtime—perhaps by the pool, in a private hammock, or even in your own plunge pool, from where you can continue taking in the views of the surrounding wilderness.
+By midday, you’ll return to the lodge for lunch and time to relax—perhaps by the pool, in a hammock, or on the terrace of your private suite overlooking the wilderness.

-Let's plan your African adventure!
+Ready to plan your African adventure?

 African Countries We Specialize In